Gum Laser Therapy Brooklyn

 How does Laser Gum Therapy work?

 Laser Gum Therapy is a two-step procedure that involves removing tartar and sealing the gum pocket.
-First, Dr. Patton applies liquid anesthetic without an injection in the gum areas for maximum comfort.
+First, Dr. Shah applies liquid anesthetic without an injection in the gum areas for maximum comfort.
 After manually cleaning, she then inserts a tiny laser fiber between the tooth and the gums to clear away the infected tissue causing the gum disease.
 Typically, we treat one half of the mouth at the first appointment and the other half at a second.

 How long does Laser Gum Therapy take?